BlitzKraig/fvtt-CommunityLighting/README.md

 Your animation function needs to accept 2 arguments, an integer and an Object, which are passed in from Foundry core:

-* `dt` - DeltaTime - Time in ms since last 'frame'
+* `dt` - DeltaTime - Time since last 'frame', in 1/60th of a second
 * `{speed, intensity}` - The values from the speed & intensity sliders - Both `1` to `10`

 > You can copy & paste one of the animation functions already in the file as a starting point.